My Journey to Italian Citizenship

 The next day, we made our way south.
 We arrived in Fiumefreddo Bruzio, a picturesque hilltop town in the province of Cosenza.
 Our Airbnb was over 400 years old, and basically felt like we were living in a castle.The view from the roof was everything!There are about 150 residents in the village, and just one restaurant, but they hope to bring more tourism to the area soon.
 I loved walking around and enjoying a more peaceful way of life.The graffiti above reads “Enter here and dream.”

-Our Airbnb host helped pick out our vegan dishes, including bruschetta topped with local veggies, fresh pesto, and a potato cake dish special to this region.
+Our Airbnb host helped pick out the best dishes, including bruschetta topped with local veggies, fresh pesto, and a potato cake dish special to this region.

 I loved our short time in Fiumefreddo Bruzio and hope to make it back again some day!